-- 1. Push the ignition switch to the ON position. - 2.
-Close the door and soft top (Roadster models). - 3.
-Open the window completely by operating the power window switch. - Pull the power window switch and hold it to close the window, and then hold the switch more than 3 seconds after the window is closed completely. - 5.
-Release the power window switch.
+- Push the ignition switch to start the engine. - Close the door and soft top (Roadster models). - After starting the engine, open the window completely by operating the power window switch. - Pull the power window switch and hold it to close the window, and then hold the switch more than 3 seconds after the window is closed completely. - Release the power window switch.
 Operate the window by the automatic function to confirm the initialization is complete. - Perform steps 2 through 5 above for other windows.

-If the power window automatic function does not operate properly after performing the procedure above, have your vehicle checked by a NISSAN dealer.
+If the power window automatic function does not operate properly after performing the procedure above, have your vehicle checked.
+It is recommended you visit a NISSAN dealer for this service.